 Editage and the British Blockchain Association have come together to offer author services that will help take research on blockchain and similar niche technologies to a wide audience

 Researchers across the world are working at the cutting edge of blockchain technology.
-To publish in reputable journals and get their research out to the largest audience, many researchers have to publish in English, which can pose a challenge to many.
+To publish in reputable journals and news source to get their research out to the largest audience, many researchers have to publish in English, which can pose a challenge to many.

 The partnership between Editage and the British Blockchain Association (BBA) is aimed at addressing this obstacle and democratizing blockchain research by improving access to such research produced across the world.